airpair/catching-up-with-javascript-higher-order-functions/post.md

 Just to name a few use cases:

 * You can abstract your work into small chunks (think work steps), and feed them to other functions.
-* You can decorate functions in order to augment their behaviour.
+* You can decorate functions in order to augment their behavior.
 * You can write functions that create other functions dynamically.
 * You can compose a serie of functions to generate other functions.